unik-name/unikname-network-delegates-website/docs/delegates/_example.md

 ---
-# Copy and paste this file to create your delegate profile
+# Copy and paste this file in your unikid folder here /docs/delegates/your_unikid/ and rename it README.md

 # REQUIRE
 # your unikid